 An Oklahoma City McDonald's outlet was caught with horse meat and human meat in their freezers.

-False rumors about McDonald’s restaurants using worms as filler in their hamburgers and true reports of some retail chains being vended food products tainted with horse meat due to problems with supplies have been the basis for wild (but apparently believable) claims that an Oklahoma City McDonald’s outlet was caught with horse meat and human meat in their freezers.
+False rumors about McDonald’s restaurants using worms as filler in their hamburgers and true reports of some retail chains being vended food products tainted with horse meat due to problems with supplies have been the basis a wild (but apparently believable) claims that an Oklahoma City McDonald’s outlet was caught with horse meat and human meat in their freezers.

 Such claims originated with a 27 March 2014 article published by the Huzlers web site: